 - Changes in temperature and excessive sunlight that could compromise the ice thickness

 The colour of the ice often indicates how strong it is.
-Clear blue ice is usually the strongest, but still consider the other factors when determining if it’s safe or not as well.
+Clear blue ice is usually the strongest, but still consider the other factors when determining if it’s safe or not.
 White ice, which is also known as snow ice, is half as strong as blue ice because it’s formed when wet snow freezes.
-Look out for grey ice, the grey colour indicates that there is water in the ice, which means it cannot support you, and it’s unsafe.
+Look out for grey ice; the grey colour indicates that there is water in the ice, which means it cannot support you, and it’s unsafe.
 People being unaware of the presence of water in grey ice is one of the main causes of ice accidents.

 Accidents on The Ice

 Even if you are well educated in ice safety, accidents can happen at any time to anyone.
-If you are alone and you fall through the ice and into the water, your survival depends on you remaining calm.
-Try to relax and catch your breath, so that you can call for help, and you won’t be out of breath before you even attempt to get out yourself.
+If you are alone and you fall through the ice into the water, your survival depends on you remaining calm.
+Try to relax and catch your breath so that you can call for help – you don’t want to be out of breath before you even attempt to get out yourself.
 Turn towards the shore because the ice will be thicker as you get closer to shore in most cases.
 Place your arms on the ice without pushing down, and try to kick your legs and get yourself out of the water horizontally.
-Once you get your body out of the water and onto the ice, do not stand, crawl on your stomach, or roll towards the shore.
+Once you get your body out of the water and onto the ice, do not stand!
+Crawl on your stomach or roll towards the shore.
 The key is to distribute your body weight across the largest surface area.

-Protecting yourself from unexpected ice accidents can be as easy as it is to get
+Protecting yourself from unexpected ice accidents can be as easy as getting

 Accidental Death Insurance from Hudson’s Bay Financial Services.